Mossblown: History

-Although the majority of the current younger generation of Mossblown residents have experienced very few changes in the village's appearance, older residents can tell of how the village has changed considerably in character.
-For example, until the late 1940s - early 1950s, there was a working farm located near the centre of the village, called Whiskeyhall Farm.
+Until the late 1940s - early 1950s, there was a working farm located near the centre of the village, called Whiskeyhall Farm.
 A nearby street takes its name from this farm.

-The area to the north-east of Mossblown, where Sloan Avenue and Mossbank Place are located today, looked a lot different in the 1930s, 1940s and 1950s: this part was known as Drumley (the nearby Drumley House School takes its name from here – sadly this has been demolished and to date awaits a new landowner).
+The area to the north-east of Mossblown was known as Drumley in the 1930s, 1940s and 1950s.
+Drumley House School takes its name from here.
 There was a working pit, also called Drumley, and the houses, built for the pit workers, consisted of two miners' 'rows', the 'long row' and the 'wee row' (single storey dwellings, often housing large families, nine or more, in two or three rooms).
 There was a community 'wash hoose' (wash house) where the wives would meet and do all their families' washing, while the husbands would work long hours down the nearby pit.